Watts Shop Performance

 Aluminum Rods

-they can be cut from a sheet of aluminum plate, billet style.
-Aluminum
+can be cut from a sheet of aluminum plate, billet style.
+Aluminum rods

-rods are generally 25% lighter than steel rods and for this reason
+are generally 25% lighter than steel rods and for this reason they're

-they're very popular with racers looking to shed mass from the
+very popular with racers looking to shed mass from the reciprocating

 The downside is that aluminum has a much shorter fatigue life